Free Online Gardening Talks!

 - After registering, you will receive a confirmation email with instructions to join class

 Short Takes are 15-30 minute classes, focused on a single idea.
-No fancy PowerPoint slides; just straightforward, common-sense information that will help you increase your gardening success.
-We’ve all heard about the importance of protecting native bees.
-Come learn how you can attract these wonderful pollinators to your garden by building bee houses.
+No long slide show; just straightforward, common-sense information that will help you increase your gardening success.
+Let’s talk about another essential garden tool: your gloves!
+Join Master Gardeners as they discuss what gloves they like best and why.